-Distribution: Known only from Klickitat County in Washington; Washington south to California, east to southwest Idaho and western Navada.
+Distribution: Known only from Klickitat County in Washington; Washington to California, east to southwest Idaho and western Navada.

 Habitat: Sloughs, ditches and marshy fields.